Alyssa Lavonne Sizzles In Sheer Teddy With Plunging Neckline

 “Probably the prettiest girl I’ve ever seen,” gushed a second follower.

-“You are the inspiration too all woman and best model in the world sooo unique,” a third admirer chimed in.
+“You are the inspiration too [sic] all woman [sic] and best model in the world sooo unique,” a third admirer chimed in.

 “I love this picture you look amazing beautiful,” commented a fourth fan.

 Alyssa turns up the heat on her Instagram page regularly.
-Just yesterday, she showed off her curves in snapshot that featured her looking smoking hot in another sexy teddy while she posed on her bed.
+On Sunday, she showed off her curves in a snapshot that featured her looking smoking hot in another sexy teddy while she posed on her bed.